darkresq14/mediumclone_nestjs/README.md

+# Medium Clone Backend - NestJs

 ## Description

-Backend for [RealWorld App](https://github.com/gothinkster/realworld) using the following [specs](https://main--realworld-docs.netlify.app/docs/specs/backend-specs/introduction)
+Backend for [RealWorld App](https://github.com/gothinkster/realworld) using the following [specs](https://www.realworld.how/specifications/backend/introduction/)

 RealWorld is basically a clone of the popular website Medium.